If you’re pregnant, you’re probably doing quite a bit of thinking about contractions –especially as your due date approaches.

 This shortening acts on the inner layer of muscle, which keeps the cervix closed during pregnancy.

-As the outer layer of muscles begins to pull up, the inner layer of muscle relaxes and the cervix opens or dilates.
+As the outer layer of muscles begins to pull up, the inner layer of muscle relaxes and the cervix dilates.

-This is what we call a labour contraction.
+This is what we call a labor contraction.

-When the cervix is fully open, the outer layer of muscle fibres has bunched to the top of the uterus.
+When the cervix is fully dilated, the outer layer of muscle fibers has bunched to the top of the uterus (fundus).

-When the pushing stage of labour begins, these bunched up muscles contract down on the baby, pushing him or her out through the vagina.
+When the pushing stage of labor begins, these bunched-up uterine muscles contract down on the baby, pushing the baby out through the vagina.

-The outer layer of muscles will contract and relax, but the muscles won’t shorten.
+These uterine contractions don’t act on the cervix to open it.
+The outer layer of muscles contracts and relaxes, but the uterine muscles doesn’t shorten.
 The inner layer of muscles keeps the cervix closed.

-This is the million dollar question.
-What do contractions feel like?
+This is the million-dollar question.
+What do regular active labor contractions feel like?

 It’s a hard question to answer because how contractions feel depends so much on each individual woman.

+Research shows labor pain is both physiological and psychological.
 There are many factors that influence how we feel pain.
-They include:

 - Cultural and religious beliefs